redstone-finance/redstone-app/README.md

 * I created some helper files located in the `src/core` directory for tasks we don't necessarily want to handle within the components.
 * The styling is mostly done with the BEM approach.
 However, I would consider refactoring the whole thing due to the development process.
 I've tinkered with the UI a lot, so there are many opportunities for improvement.
 * I created multiple subcomponents for parts that were either too big to keep within the view file or that I wanted to reuse in other views.
 In the future, I would seriously consider extracting the table into a separate component because it is the biggest and most code-consuming element.
 The view should just be responsible for implementing components, not for containing much business logic - that's something for the future, I hope!

+#### Research

+Regarding the last point about fetching logos and other UI elements for specific chains and providers I did some digging and I would say that the best way would be to keep and maintain own list of resources.
+There is no one solution which provides all logos etc, so most likely we would like to have some small app/ backend service which either accumulates and maps assets.